USS Paul Hamilton (DDG-60): Construction and career

 Constructed at Bath Iron Works (BIW) in Bath, Maine, Paul Hamilton was commissioned in Charleston, South Carolina.
-The destroyer was transferred to Pearl Harbor, Hawaii after her commissioning.
+The destroyer was transferred to Pearl Harbor, Hawaii, after her commissioning.
 She is currently homeported in San Diego, California.

+In 2003, Paul Hamilton was deployed to the Persian Gulf, Where she participated in Operation Shock And Awe.

+In 2009, She deployed once again to the Persian Gulf in support of Operation Iraqi Freedom.

 In July 2015, she along with the Royal Navy's HMS Duncan, participated in airstrikes against ISIL.

-In 2019, cargo ship Bass Strait, belonging to Hong Kong-based Pacific Basin Shipping Limited, launched a series of drones that surveilled and harassed Paul Hamilton in waters off of Southern California.
+In 2019, the cargo ship Bass Strait, belonging to Hong Kong–based Pacific Basin Shipping Limited, launched a series of drones that surveilled and harassed Paul Hamilton in waters off of Southern California.

+The Moultrie Flag

+In honor of the ship's namesake Paul Hamilton, a South Carolinian who was an American Revolutionary War soldier and the 42nd governor of South Carolina, USS Paul Hamilton flies the Moultrie Flag, a Revolutionary War battle flag closely associated with South Carolina.